JuanQuinche/AmarisTest/README.md

 ## Description
 AmarisTest and WebAPI are projects created for Juan Quinche's evaluation .

-AmarisTest MVC project is teh project front end.
+AmarisTest MVC project is the project front end.
 WebAPI project is a project to provide a webservice.

 ## Table of Contents